heptarch/heptarch.github.io/qml.md

 ## Miscellaneous

-Some other problems I'm thinking about:
+Some other research problems I'm thinking about:

 - Is it possible to extract the arrow of time from a Euclidean path integral?